-Figure 22: Mention of 21 voluntary reporting frameworks in the 2017, 2018 and 2019 annual reports of eight types of entities#
+Figure 22: Mention of 21 voluntary reporting frameworks in the 2017, 2018 and 2019 annual reports of eight types of entities

+Notes:

+- Trusts and funds were removed from the total number of entities listed on the NZSX.
+This was the result of a methodological decision to only include companies that contained the term 'Limited' in their title. - 2.
+DHBs and CRIs were treated as separate data sets rather than being included in the Crown agents and Crown entities data set.

-- 1. Annual reports were found on either the Companies Register or the entities website. - 2.
+2017, 2018 and 2019 annual reports found on websites or the

+Companies Register that did not mention voluntary reporting frameworks

+- 3. Some companies are NZSX listed as well as on the Deloitte Top 200.
+There are also entities that are both State-owned enterprises and listed on the Deloitte Top 200 and therefore have been double counted. - 4.
+COVID-19 has had a significant impact on the availability of Deloitte Top 200 companies' 2019 annual reports 101 2019 annual reports were available in comparison with 162 2018 annual reports at the same time last year (a decrease of 37.7%). - 5.
 The eight types of entities are Deloitte Top 200 companies, NZSX-listed companies, Crown agents and Crown entities, Government departments, Crown Research Institutes, State-owned enterprises, local authorities and district health boards.
-Trusts and funds were removed from the total number of entities listed on the NZSX (this was the result of a methodological decision to only include companies that contained the term 'Limited' in their title).
-DHBs and CRIs were treated as separate data sets rather than being included in the Crown agents and Crown entities data set. - 3.
-Some companies are NZSX listed as well as on the Deloitte Top 200.
-There are also entities that are both State-owned enterprises and listed on the Deloitte Top 200 and therefore have been double counted. - 4.
-COVID-19 had a significant impact on the availability of Deloitte Top 200 companies' 2019 annual reports.
-For example, only 101 2019 annual reports were available at the end of May 2020 in comparison with 162 2018 annual reports at the end of May 2019 (a decrease of 37.7%).
-Please see the note on the front cover.